SeferDesign/seferdesign.com/_src/index.md

 ---
 layout: default
 title: 'Home'
-bodyClasses: 'home'
+bodyClasses: 'home vertically-center'
 sitemap:
   priority: '1.0'
 ---

-# We're a web studio located in Chicago.
+## We're a web studio located in Chicago.

-We make all kinds of digital products, including web sites and internal tools.
-Read [our philosophy](/philosophy/) and [get in touch](/contact/).
+We make all kinds of digital products, from web sites to internal tools that help you run your business.
+Read [our philosophy](/philosophy/), browse [our work](/case-studies/), and [get in touch](/contact/).